indrekis/FATImage_TCMD_plugin/ReadMe.md

 ============

-FATImage is a wcx (archive) plugin for 64-bit and 32-bit Total Commander (TCmd) supporting access to the floppy disk images and FAT images in general, including partitioned.
+FATImage is a wcx (archive) plugin for 64-bit and 32-bit Total Commander (TCmd) supporting access to the floppy disk images and FAT images in general, including partitioned ones.
 > There are several such good plugins for the 32-bit TCmd, but none (to the best of my knowledge) for the 64-bit TCmd.
 > > IMG Plugin for Total Commander (TCmd) by IvGzury was used as a starting point because its sources were available.